monoira/VSCLazy/workspaces/README.md

 # WORKSPACES

-Export your workspaces here via `File > Save Workspace As...`.
+Export your workspaces here via `File > Save Workspace As...` and then delete this `README.md`.